AdobeDocs/audience-manager-admin.de-DE/help/admin/companies/admin-companies-overview.md

 ---
-description: Auf der Seite "Unternehmen"können Sie eine Liste der Unternehmen in Ihrer Audience Manager-Konfiguration anzeigen.
-Sie können vorhandene Unternehmen bearbeiten oder löschen oder neue Unternehmen erstellen, sofern Ihnen die entsprechenden Benutzerrollen zugewiesen sind.
+description: Auf der Seite Firmen können Sie eine Liste der Unternehmen in Ihrer Audience Manager-Konfiguration anzeigen.
+Sie können bestehende Unternehmen bearbeiten oder löschen oder neue Unternehmen erstellen, sofern Ihnen die entsprechenden Benutzerrollen zugewiesen sind.
 seo-description: Use the Companies page to view a list of companies in your Audience Manager configuration.
 You can edit or delete existing companies or create new companies, providing that you have the appropriate user roles assigned.
 seo-title: Companies
 title: Unternehmen